Board Members

 Her passion lies in literacy, particularly in the science of reading and structured literacy approaches, aiming to provide the most effective support for students with dyslexia.

 Carla lives in Southland with her husband Jade, his 17-year-old son Tiaki, and their two miniature schnauzers Duke and Albie.
-In 2024, they are eagerly awaiting the arrival of their new baby.
+In 2024, they welcomed another precious son, Maiki to their family.

 When she has free time, Carla enjoys outdoor activities such as trail running, hiking, and reading.